Vladimir9595/3D-Portfolio/README.md

   You can customize your project in the `src` folder and add all the components and the assets.

 There are some files to replace to make the project fonctional.
-We can find them in a GitHub Gist Code Snippets [here](https://gist.github.com/adrianhajdin/b1d33c262941a7e21aad833a1cfc84b1).
+You can find them in a GitHub Gist Code Snippets [here](https://gist.github.com/adrianhajdin/b1d33c262941a7e21aad833a1cfc84b1).

 ### Replace the `index.css`